stefan-hoeck/idris2-sop/src/Doc/Barbies.md

 hints to be satisfied with our code.
 Still, so far I like the way Idris handles things a lot.
 The ability to partially apply type-level functions as in the definition of `User` is a really cool feature.

+In addition, Idris allows us to use exactly the same data structures for defining constraints, therefore, functions like `hcmap` and `hcpure` can be implemented directly from `hliftA2` and `hmap` respectively.
+This reduces the number of interfaces we need.

 ### Conclusion